Smør (noble family)

-Smør, or after the coat of arms, "Leopard's head (under chevron)", was the name of a Norwegian medieval family of the high nobility.
+The Smør family, or after the coat of arms, "Leopard's head (under chevron)", was the name of a Norwegian medieval family of the high nobility.
 The family was one of the few original noble families of Norway, as it, unlike many other families, did not originate from Denmark or Sweden.
 The family owned land in Norway, as well as on the Faroe Islands and Shetland (which at the time was a Norwegian overseas possession).
 The male line of the family died out in the late 15th century.

 Coat of arms

 The coat of arms of the Smør-family had a blue background, and a golden Leopard's head under a red chevron.
 The family is sometimes alternatively called "Leopard's head (under chevron)" after the coat of arms.

 History

 Name

 The word "smør" is Norwegian for butter, which in the Norwegian Middle Ages was an item of payment, and often one of the standard products of paying taxes with.
 As such, the family was named after one of the most important goods in society.

 The contemporary use of the family name Smør has been contested, as it has been suggested that the name was more of an epithet for only some of the members, as not all members of the family are known to have used it.
 Regardless, the, at least informal, use of the name Smør for the entirety of the family has, already since the 16th century, been a common standard.